 Mancozeb and Polyram cannot be used past bloom at the 6 lbs. per acre rate, but they are permitted at the lower rate of no more than 3 lbs. per acre.
 However, this lower rate may be insufficient under heavy scab pressure.
-In such situations, consider using captan, which you can apply at higher rates in the "transition spray."
+The application of mancozeb from bloom through first cover contributes to the prevention of bitter rot in highly susceptible varieties, like Honeycrisp:

 Do not apply Mancozeb or Polyram within 77 days of harvest.
 Do not apply more than 24 lbs. of Mancozeb or Polyram or more than 25.6 lbs. of Penncozeb per acre per year if using for prebloom applications.
-Do not apply more than 21 lbs. of mancozeb or Polyram per year or more than 22.4 lbs. of Penncozeb per year.
+Do not apply more than 21 lbs. of mancozeb or Polyram per year or more than 22.4 lbs. of Penncozeb per year if using the 3 lb. per acre rate.

 If you use sterol inhibiting (SI) fungicides (Indar, Inspire Super, Procure, Rally, Rubigan, or Topguard) in an extended protectant program for primary scab control (tight cluster to second cover), the last spray that contains the SI fungicide is a "transition spray" - you move from using the SI fungicide to using protectant fungicides to control summer diseases and secondary scab.
-This "transition spray" should contain the full label rate of a protectant fungicide combined with the SI fungicide.
+This transition spray should contain the full label rate of a protectant fungicide combined with the SI fungicide.